obedtandadjaja/protege-auth-openID/README.md

 * the RP will use the OP to authenticate

-## How to Run This Example on Your Machine
+## How to Run This Project on Your Machine

 ### Localhost

 To run this in development mode on your local machine:

 * Download (or fork or clone) this repo
+* Make sure you have downloaded PostgreSQL on your machine, if you haven't resort to Google and search how to install postgreSQL on your machine
 * `bundle install` (see "Note" section below if you get "pg"-gem-related problems)
 * `bundle exec rake db:create db:migrate db:seed` (you have SQLite installed, right?)
-* modify `config/connect/id_token/issuer.yml` -- change `issuer` to http://localhost:3000
+* Modify `config/connect/id_token/issuer.yml` -- change `issuer` to http://localhost:3000
 * `bundle exec rails server -p 3000`

-Point your browser at http://localhost:3000
+* Point your browser at http://localhost:3000

-If you download and run [the sample RP server](https://connect-rp.herokuapp.com), you can have it use this OP (use `localhost:3000` in the "Discover" field).
-The two servers on localhost must run on different ports.

-Obviously, external servers will not be able to connect to an OP that is running on localhost.

-### On a public server

-To run it on a public server, the steps are the same as for localhost, except you will set `issuer` in the issuer.yml config file to your domain name.

-Once it's running, you can use [Nov's Sample RP on Heroku](https://connect-rp.herokuapp.com) to discover and connect to it.

 ## Notes

 * The Gemfile includes gem 'pg' (for PostgreSQL), but you can remove it.
   Nov uses PostgreSQL for his Heroku deployment, but the default DB configs are all SQLite.
 * The Facebook link won't work unless you register your app with them.
+* Email obed.tandadjaja@gmail.com for the project's Facebook and Google clientID and clientSecret

 ## Centos OpenSSL Complications